yukinogatari/Danganronpa-Tools/README.md

 ﻿Some miscellaneous scripts I wrote for working with data in the Danganronpa PS Vita games.

-The code's not meant to be super robust or anything, and there's very little in the way of error handling, so don't expect much.
-It should do its job, though.
+The code's not meant to be super robust or anything, and there's very little in the way of actual error handling, so don't expect much.
+It *should* do its job, though.

 ## Dependencies